forcedotcom/cli/releasenotes/sfdx/README.md

     sfdx schema generate tab --object MyFabObject__c --icon 54 --directory force-app/main/default/tabs
     ```

     Remember to run `sfdx force:source:deploy` to deploy the new local source files to your org.
 Then you can further customize the new components using Setup UI, then `sfdx force:source:retrieve` the changes back to your local project.

-How fun is that?
+* NEW: When you type a command fragment and `sfdx` displays a list of possible commands for you to choose from, we now also display the command summary.
+The summaries make it easier for you to pick the command you want.

 ## 7.189.3 (Feb 23, 2023) [stable]